twalt007/lfz-dev/.github/ISSUE_TEMPLATE/quick_fix_code_cleanup.md

 #### **Additional context**
 Add any other links, screenshots, or context about the issue here.

-> _After all the above sections are filled out, move on to the implementation._
+> _After all the above sections are filled out, replace the `Needs More Info` label with `Ready for Implementation`, then move on to the implementation._

 ---